“launched contactless ordering in 190 select theaters for social distancing efforts, generating 22K+ mobile transactions

 - edge cases

-Knowing the current state and where you want to go helps with repurposing existing screens.
+Knowing the current state and future state helps with repurposing existing screens.

 The workflow helps with implementation and development and consistency with components.

 Scenarios use the paradigm and mental modal McDonald and Chick-fil-a have; using a familiar pattern, the user will adapt more quickly.

 Even though the deadline was tight, we followed a mental model based on other popular apps‘ patterns.